 A pregnant woman wants to believe that she and her baby are fine after a car accident.
 Unfortunately, sometimes, after the baby is born, she finds that the child was actually injured as a result of the accident.
 One example of this would be if the baby hit its head on mom’s pelvic bone while in utero; which, in turn, resulted in a brain injury that wasn’t visible until after the baby’s birth.

 In Arizona, injured parties have two years from the time of injury, or the time injury was discovered, to file a personal injury claim.
 Because of this, a lawyer may advise filing a claim right away, or waiting until the child is born and the potential for all injuries can be fully assessed.
-If you are expecting a child and have been in a car accident, call The Husband and Wife Law Team at (602) 267-1280 today.
+If you are expecting a child and have been in a car accident, call The Husband and Wife Law Team at (602) 267-1280 today to speak with an auto accident lawyer.
 This is an area of law that can be quite complicated, and we want to help you and your child!

 Get Help Now